-Robert Durst mug shot surfaces after being sentenced to life in prison and testing positive for COVID
+Robert Durst mug shot surfaces after he's sentenced to life in prison and tests positive for COVID

 A mug shot of Robert Durst, a convicted killer who tested positive for the coronavirus, has surfaced following the inmate's transfer to a different California prison facility.

-Durst, a 78-year-old New York real estate heir, was sentenced to life in prison in a Los Angeles County courtroom earlier this month for the 2000 murder of his longtime friend Susan Berman and was placed on a ventilator earlier this month after he tested positive for COVID-19.
+Durst, a 78-year-old New York real estate heir, was sentenced to life in prison in a Los Angeles County courtroom earlier this month for the 2000 murder of his longtime friend Susan Berman.
+He was placed on a ventilator earlier this month after he tested positive for COVID-19.

 ROBERT DURST GETS LIFE FOR CALIFORNIA MURDER OF BEST FRIEND

-In September, Durst was convicted of first-degree murder for shooting Berman in her Los Angeles-area home just before Christmas.
+Durst was convicted in September of first-degree murder for shooting Berman in her Los Angeles-area home just before Christmas.
 Prosecutors alleged he killed her in an effort to silence her, as she was slated to talk to authorities about how she provided a phony alibi for Durst after his first wife, Kathie, vanished in 1982.

 CLICK HERE TO GET THE FOX NEWS APP

-Durst, who has numerous medical issues and sat in a wheelchair during most of his sentencing hearing, was charged in New York with murdering his first wife last week.
+Durst, who has numerous medical issues and sat in a wheelchair during most of his sentencing hearing, was charged last week in New York with murdering his first wife.

-Prosecutors had presented evidence they say proves Durst killed his wife in an effort to provide a motive for the Berman slaying.
+Prosecutors had presented evidence they say proves Durst killed his wife in an effort to show his motive for the Berman slaying.
 They also introduced evidence from a previous trial in which Durst was acquitted of fatally shooting a neighbor in Galveston, Texas.

 Durst was transferred from the L.A.
-County jail system to the California Health Care Facility in Stockton which monitors health-impaired inmates.
+County jail system to the California Health Care Facility in Stockton, which monitors health-impaired inmates.